 Lately, it’s becoming a bit of a foodie destination.
 What is also interesting is the fact that 43% of the population of Luxembourg is foreign-born.

 What you didn’t know about Luxembourg:

-Luxembourg has the highest rate of car ownership in the world, with an average of 647 car owners for every 1,000 inhabitants.
+Luxembourg has the world’s highest rate of car ownership, with an average of 647 car owners for every 1,000 inhabitants.

 Crazy right?
 But ironically, Luxembourg is the first country in the world to offer free nationwide public transport to everyone.